Engineering Biquadratic Interactions in Spin-1 Chains by Spin-1/2 Spacers: Results

-The SOP as well as the excitation gap are depicted in Fig.~\ref{fig:fig4}(a) for the full range of coupling ratios $J_2/J_3$ calculated for a chain of length $L=60$ using periodic boundary conditions.
+where we only consider spin operators on spin-1 sites.
+The SOP as well as the excitation gap are depicted in Fig.~\ref{fig:fig4} as a function of $J_2/J_3$ calculated for a chain of length $L=20$ using periodic boundary conditions.
 Indeed, the SOP remains finite and very close to the AKLT value of $\frac{4}{9}$ for almost all parameters, decreasing slightly only towards the Heisenberg point at $J_2/J_3\to 0$.
-This means that hidden long-range antiferromagnetic order persists in the hybrid model for any antiferromagnetic $J_2,J_3>0$.
-The excitation gap, measured in units of $J_2$, also approaches unity, which is in agreement with the minimal excitation energy of a bulk piece in the case $J_3=0$.
-Note that the gap never closes (in agreement with the perturbative result $J_\textrm{eff}\approx J_2^2/(2J_3)$, the value of $E_\textrm{gap}/J_2$ approaches 0 linearly as $J_2\to 0$).